Understanding Approach Activation in Garmin

 - Input the Final Approach Course: Enter the final approach course (e.g., 273 degrees).

-- Select: Press Enter to select and extend the course.
+- Select: Press Enter to extend the course.

 Step-by-Step: Activating a Specific Leg/Segment